HOW CAN THIS WEBSITE HELP ME?

 DRIVER’S LICENSE HEARING REQUEST

-WARNING: You have 14 calendar days to request a driver’s license hearing after you have received the pink “Law Enforcement Officer’s Certification” form DC-27.
-An explanation for requesting the hearing is on the back bottom of the pink sheet.
+WARNING: You have 14 calendar days to request a driver’s license hearing after you have received the self carboned pink or white letter sized computer generated “Law Enforcement Officer’s Certification” form DC-27.
+An explanation for requesting the hearing is on the back bottom of the pink sheet or on page 2 of the white DC-27 form.
 You should do the following:

 - Make a written request for driver’s license hearing.